marcomaggi/mmck-lists/README.md

 CHICKEN is  a Scheme-to-C compiler  supporting the language  features as defined in the ``Revised^5 Report on Scheme''.

 The package targets POSIX systems.
+The package depends upon the CHICKEN
-This  package depends  upon  the external packages: MMCK  Lang; MMCK Exceptional Conditions.
-To run the
+eggs:  `matchable`.
+This  package depends  upon the  external packages:
-tests: this package depends upon the package MMCK Checks.
+MMCK Lang; MMCK Exceptional Conditions.
+To run the tests: this package depends upon the package MMCK Checks.

 The package uses the GNU Autotools and it is tested, using Travis CI, on both Ubuntu GNU+Linux  systems and OS X systems.